');

 About Collyer, KS

-Collyer is a small community in Kansas with a population of 87 residents.
-The median household income is $72,500 per year, which is above the national average.
-The median age in Collyer is 48.2 years.
+Collyer is a small community located in Kansas with a population of 87 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $72,500 per year, which is 4% below the national median of $75,149.
+The median age of 48.2 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Collyer, KS